 It finally started to gain popularity in the West in the mid-20th century.
 In the 1960s and 1970s, many professors and researchers began testing the effects of meditation and learned about its varied benefits.
 That was also the period when many variations spread across the globe.
 The spread was largely due to the physical benefits and mental benefits.

 What are the Benefits of Meditation?

 Meditation is widespread and extremely popular, partly because of its religious background and partly because of the benefits.
 These benefits can be generally grouped into three types.
 They are health benefits, psychological benefits and spiritual benefits.
 Many people know that our spirit and mind are linked together.
 Once your spirit is sick, your body will be sick.
 Meditation is powerful because it does not only heal one aspect of your body, but it heals the three aspects.
-It is a mistake to expect all these benefits in the first few attempts of mediation because the mind takes time to adjust.
-Apart from helping to keep you physically healthy, meditation helps you control your thoughts and discover your purpose in life.
+It is a mistake to expect all these benefits in the first few attempts because the mind takes time to adjust.
+Apart from helping to keep you physically healthy, the practice helps you control your thoughts and discover your purpose in life.

 You have seen that meditation is really powerful and it is important for our well being.
-Anyone, no matter their class or status should take meditation seriously.
+Anyone, no matter their class or status should take it seriously.
 The history proves that it has come a long way.
 As a result of the benefits, everyone should learn to meditate regularly.